 Randstad is a signatory of the United Nations Global Compact and respects and supports its ten principles with respect to human rights, labour, environment and anti-corruption.
 The principles regarding labour are those outlined in the ILO Declaration on Fundamental Principles and Rights at Work: freedom of association and the right to collective bargaining, elimination of all forms of forced or compulsory labour, effective abolition of child labour, and elimination of discrimination in respect of employment and occupation.

 We are committed to make the Global Compact principles part of the strategy, culture and day-to-day operations of Randstad and the ten principles are therefore regarded as part of our Business Principles.

 All employees and workers of Randstad have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the global reporting procedure.
 All concerns raised will be treated confidentially and with the complete assurance that there will be no retaliation against any employee filing a good faith complaint.

-This year, we have ensured that all suppliers to Randstad are engaged under written contracts which require them to comply with the laws applicable to their business, the Randstad Supplier Code of Conduct and the Randstad Business Principles.
+We will continue to ensure that all suppliers to Randstad are engaged under written contracts which require them to comply with the laws applicable to their business, the Randstad Supplier Code of Conduct and the Randstad Business Principles.